UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/README.md

 ### Development Focus

-Our project is developed for both mobile and web platforms, targeting users who seek a convenient way to organize gatherings.
+Our project is developed for both mobile and web platforms but mainly focusing on web, targeting users who seek a convenient way to organize gatherings.
 It features:

 - **Location-Based Recommendations:** Suggests venues based on the user's current location and preferences.
 - **Voting System:** Allows groups to vote on preferred venues, democratizing the decision-making process.